-Supported with funding through the U.S. Department. of Justice, Office of Justice Programs, Office for Victims of Crime, VOCA-Victim Assistance Grant Program Award #2016-VA-GX-0058.
+This event is supported with funding through the U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime, VOCA-Assistance Grant #2019-V2-GX-0039.

 The Criminal Justice Council presents the Delaware Victim Assistance Academy!
-Based on the National Victim Assistance Academy model, the CJC brings a premier training and education program for new and beginning victim assistance providers that is specific to Delaware.
+Based on the National Victim Assistance Academy model, the CJC is proud to provide a premier training and education program for new and beginning victim assistance providers that is specific to Delaware.

 The mission of the Delaware Victim Assistance Academy (DVAA) is to offer standardized training that integrates interdisciplinary, evidence-based knowledge and practice to victim service professionals and allies by providing a space for learning, networking, and applying new skills.
 Through training and mentorship opportunities, the DVAA strives to develop a community of practice where Delaware’s direct service professionals become more culturally sensitive and inclusive, victim/survivor-centered, and trauma-informed in their work.